pascium/thelazynfter/content/learn/software-to-create-nft-art.md

 ---
 title: "Software To Create NFT Art"
-description: "NFT art is a growing trend in the world of cryptocurrencies.
-You can create your own NFT art using some of the software mentioned here."
+description: "Are you looking for software to create NFT art?
+In this article I will share some useful software tools that you use to create your own NFT art."
 type: "article"
 layout: "trend"